Thoughts on Generative AI, product leadership, and enterprise AI transformation

 This cross-stitching is what “show me every Platinum waiver decision in the last 90 days, the policy citation the agent used in each one, and which doc author wrote that policy” becomes a single graph query — instead of three queries against three systems joined by string-matching on names.

 The graph doesn’t spring into existence.
-It’s constructed and continuously updated from five sources.
+It’s constructed from five sources, each contributing different parts of POLE+O.

-A serious context-graph construction process creates a dedicated authored surface for organizational context, a structured folder inside trusted storage where humans write about the organization itself.
-Not a wiki dump.
-A templated authoring surface with a fixed schema and a review path:
+A serious construction process creates a dedicated authored surface inside trusted storage, a templated folder where humans write about the organization itself, with a fixed schema and a review path:

 /trusted_knowledge/organization/